Have you ever heard the phrase “Features tell, but benefits sell?”

 And because a blog is an extension of your brand, you’ll need to come up with compelling and engaging blog posts consistently.
 This is where people can dive deeper into your services, your expertise, and how your methods work.

-If you don’t think having a blog for your coaching business is a priority, here are 7 good reasons why you should start one right away:
+If you don’t think having a blog for your business is a priority, here are 7 good reasons why you should start one right away:

 Attract More Search Engine Traffic